svpxdev/property-hub/README.md

 - src
   - App // Main Component
   - Components
     - AboutComponent
     - ListbodyComponent
     - PropertyCardComponent
     - MapComponent
+    - SecOptionComponent // Secondary Navbar
-   -
+    - CreateComponent

+# Contact

+If you want to know more about the project or want to enquire about anything else related to the project, please feel free to write me an email at sp@suryaveerpatnaik.com